SuneraUdana/Blind-Spot/README.md

-# TensorFlow Lite Python object detection example with Raspberry Pi
+#This Python object detection model with Raspberry Pi

-This example uses [TensorFlow Lite](https://tensorflow.org/lite) with Python on a Raspberry Pi to perform real-time object detection using images streamed from the Pi Camera.
+This model uses [TensorFlow Lite](https://tensorflow.org/lite) with Python on a Raspberry Pi to perform real-time object detection using images streamed from the Pi Camera.
 It draws a bounding box around each detected object in the camera preview (when the object score is above a given threshold).